ryandotsmith/lpxc/readme.md

 Lpxc is a fast & efficient client for sending log messages to Heroku's logplex.
 It uses batching and keep-alive connections to enable high-throughput with little overhead.

+## Dependencies
+All dependencies come from the standard library.
+The following version of Ruby are supported:

+* 1.8.7
+* 1.9.3
+* 2.0.0

 ## Documentation

 [Rdoc](http://rubydoc.info/github/ryandotsmith/lpxc/master/Lpxc)